bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 38°
-- Heavy Rain and Windy
+- Rain and Windy
-- 95% humidity
+- 94% humidity
-- 16 mph wind
+- 20 mph wind
-- 99% cloud cover
+- 100% cloud cover
 - 44 AQI 🟩
 - 0.67 inches of rain in the past 24 hours
 - 0.11 inches of rain expected in the next 48 hours